Battle of Turubah: Prelude

 As King of Hejaz, Hussein bin Ali had an over-realized sense of importance which led into many delusions.
 He believed that all Arabs supported him, said that his interpretation of the Quran superseded all other clerical opinions, and had dreams of forming an enlarged caliphate.
 These problems were combined with financial situations exacerbated in the period following World War I. British subsidies and payments began to be reduced, which caused Hussein to tax urban centers and meddle in the affairs of merchants.
 Bedouins who had been paid by Hussein through the subsidies now turned to raiding caravans and setting up toll roads around Mecca, Medina, Jeddah, and Taif.
 An attack against Iraqi pilgrims saw forty killed, which Hussein then compensated, further straining his finances.

 In 1918, Abdullah assaulted Khalid ibn Luai, the ruler of Taif, over a disagreement.
 This caused Ibn Luai not only to turn to Ibn Saud, in the neighboring Najd region, for support, but to embrace Wahabism.
 Hussein in turn devoted forces to secure Taif and fight Ibn Luai and, by extension, his sponsor Ibn Saud.
 In 1919, Hussein's forces took over the Ottoman arsenal in Medina, which gave him a large quantity of artillery pieces, machine guns, ammunition, and rifles.

 On March 1, 1924, Kemal Ataturk abolished the caliphate institution.
-This sent shock waves in the Islamic world, as the institution had been in existence since the death of the Prophet Muhammad in 632 AD.
+This sent shock waves in the Islamic world, as the institution had been in existence since the death of Muhammad in 632 AD.
 At the encouragement of Abdullah, Hussein declared himself caliph.
 Both of his sons swore fealty to him in their respective roles: Abdullah as Emir of Transjordan, and Faisal bin Al-Hussein as King of Iraq.
 Hussein's move disgruntled many local powers, including the British (who feared a caliph would agitate Muslims in India, Malaya, Egypt, and the Sudan), King Fuad of Egypt (who did not like Hussein's courting of Shiites in Iraq), and especially Ibn Saud in Central Arabia, who had no interest in caliphs.

 Feeling confident about the weaponry taken in Medina, and feeling inspired for further expansion, Hussein ordered Abdullah to march into central Arabia and subdue Ibn Saud.
 Abdullah, having only a force of 850 regulars and 1500 tribal levies, and having already warned his father that their forces were inadequate, nonetheless obeyed.
 With him were ten artillery pieces and twenty light and heavy machine guns apiece.
 He went to the village of Turubah, which was, along with Khurmah, considered a tribal border between Ibn Saud and Hussein.
 Ibn Saud, hearing of this, assembled a large force of 12,000 tribal levies, along with 1500 Ikhwan warriors to serve as skirmishers.
 The Ikhwan were commanded by Ibn Luai and Sultan Ibn Bajad.

 In May 1924, Ibn Saud sent Abdullah a messenger, requesting that he withdraw from Turubah.
 The messenger added that the Ikhwan were on the outskirts of the town already, which angered Abdullah so much that he had the messenger killed.